 - Fields - e.g. date formats (particularly relevant for businesses operating internationally), field names, how many characters are permitted, which fields are mandatory.

 - Currencies – your French office records euros, your UK office records pounds sterling.
-And how will the exchange rate be factored in, and how it will be updated?
+How will the exchange rate be factored in, how it will be updated?